Fabricatable-Machines/2026-meetup/README.md

 **Monday, Janauary 19th**
-- continuation / wrap up of the workshop at bitraf
+- Continuation / wrap up of the workshop at bitraf
-- or a roadtrip to visit Fabricatable Machines in use different at various fabriaction spaces around Oslo
+- Or a roadtrip to visit Fabricatable machines in use different at various fabriaction spaces around Oslo

 Suggestions of improvements to the program is most welcome.
 You can either leave comment on the [issues page](https://github.com/Fabricatable-Machines/2026-meetup/issues) of this repo or submit a pull request.